raganwald-deprecated/homoiconic/2009-08-29/returning.md

 Note that in addition to turning the #returning "call" into a lambda that is invoked immediately, it also makes sure the new lambda returns the `person` variable's contents.
 So assignment to the variable does change what #returning appears to return.

-Like all processors in RewriteRails, #returning is only rewritten in `.rr` files.
-Existing `.rb` files are not affected, including all code in the Rails framework, so it will never monkey with other people's expectations. #returning can also be disabled for a project if you don't care for it.
+Like all processors in RewriteRails, #returning is only rewritten in `.rr` files that you write in your project.
+Existing `.rb` files are not affected, including all code in the Rails framework: RewriteRails will never monkey with other people's expectations.
+RewriteRails doesn't physically modify the .rr files you write: The rewritten code is put in another file that the Ruby interpreter sees.
+So you see the code you write and RewriteRails figures out what to show the interpreter.
+This is a little like a Lisp macro.

 **Why is this version of #returning implemented with RewriteRails?**